shawn-lee0609/azure-network-provisioner/README.md

 ### Automated app deployment with cloud-init

 The manual, SSH-based `Deploy-App.ps1` was replaced by a cloud-init script passed to the backend VM via `custom_data`.
-On the VM's first boot it runs entirely on-box — no outbound SSH — and:
+On the VM's first boot it runs entirely on-box, no outbound SSH, and:

 1. Installs the **.NET 10 SDK** (Microsoft apt repository)
 2. Clones the **BombermanServer** repository